tj-tusharjain/azure-compute-docs/articles/virtual-machines/windows/prepare-for-upload-vhd-image.md

 In this example, replace the value for **Path** with the path to the virtual hard disk that you want to resize.
 Replace the value for **SizeBytes** with the new size in bytes for the disk.

-### Convert from VMware VMDK disk format

-If you have a Windows VM image in the [VMDK file format](https://en.wikipedia.org/wiki/VMDK), then you can use [Azure Migrate](/azure/migrate/server-migrate-overview) to convert the VMDK and upload it to Azure.

 ## Complete the recommended configurations

 The following settings don't affect VHD uploading.
 However, we strongly recommend that you